 The area near the Opera House is called The Rocks, and if you continue up along George Street & Harrington Street they have some great dining and high end shops with unique offerings.
 I got some good chocolate bark at one of the specialty chocolate shops.

 The Royal Botanic Garden is located right next to the Sydney Opera House, and has walking paths that lead to amazing views of the harbor and Sydney Opera House.
 There are ancient trees in the park that offer nice shade from the sun on a hot day.
 I saw a lot of families and kids playing here, so it’s a great place to relax with a lunch picnic or cozy up with a good book for the afternoon.

+This place is one of my favorite discoveries for the Girl’s Guide to Sydney!
 I took my first yoga class in 2006, and became a regular practitioner in 2015.
 I knew I had to drop in for an Aerial Yoga Stretch class once I found this place.
 I’ve only dabbled in aerial yoga on the silks at festivals in San Diego, so I was excited to try it again on the other side of the world.